shopstr-eng/shopstr-start9-service-wrapper/instructions.md

-# Instructions for Shopstr
+# Welcome to the free market!

 To get going, you'll simply need to:

+ - Click 'LAUNCH UI' to access your personal Shopstr instance
- 1) Create a Nostr account or sign in with existing keys,
+ - Create a Nostr account or sign in with existing keys
- 2) Set up your profile in settings,
+ - Set up your shop and profile in settings
- 3) List your products with descriptions and images,
+ - List your products with descriptions and images
- 4) Start buying and selling!
+ - Start buying and selling!